ashwinkumar12345/ethereum-app1/README.md

  <a name="verifyingtheinitialmessage"></a>
 > ## Verifying the Initial Message

-- We need to make sure that when we create a contract, it is initialized with a message
+- You need to make sure that when you create a contract, it is initialized with a message

       describe('Inbox', () => {